Prices climbed 7.5% in January compared with last year, continuing inflation’s fastest pace in 40 years

 Increases in the cost of food, electricity and shelter helped drive inflation higher in January with household furnishings, clothing and medical care becoming costlier, while used car costs continued to spiral, albeit at a slower pace than in prior months.

 Compared to 2021, the energy index rose 27 percent, and food rose 7 percent.
-The cost of food also accelerated compared to the month before – in January, the cost of food rose 0.9 percent, following a 0.5 rise in December.
-Cereals and baked goods increased the most, rising 1.8 percent compared to the month before.
-Fruits and vegetables rose 0.9 percent compared to the month before.
+The cost of food rose in January compared to December, with cereals and baked goods increasing the most. .
+Fruits and vegetables also edged up.

+Several categories posted their largest price increases ever, including frozen and freeze dried prepared foods, cakes, cupcakes and cookies.
+Prices for vending machines, household furnishings and supplies, tools, household cleaning products, tires, medical services and video and audio services were also costlier than ever.

-Rent costs rose 0.5 percent from December to January, up slightly from the previous two months.
+Rent costs rose from December to January, climbing at a slightly faster pace than the previous two months.
 Economists have been especially worried about rising home and rent costs, which can get locked in through long-term contracts and may not improve after supply chains clear up.

-A drop of 0.8 percent in gasoline prices over the past month was offset by a sharp 4.2 percent jump in monthly electricity prices.
+A drop in gasoline prices over the past month was offset by a sharp jump in monthly electricity prices.
 It’s the fastest pace that electric bills have risen in 16 years.

 Sharp inflation has undermined an otherwise robust recovery.
 The economy has rebounded remarkably since plunging into recession almost two years ago.
 Over the past 12 months, the U.S. economy has added nearly 7 million jobs and average hourly earnings have climbed 5.7 percent.
 The overall economy has shown relative resilience to new waves of the coronavirus, and stocks have bounced back from their volatile start to 2022.